 WHEN YOU HEAR THE NAME “MONSTERA”, YOU KNOW IT’S GOING TO BE BIG

-The Monstera Deliciosa or Split Leaf Philodendrum has been a favorite house plant for years – and with good reason.
+The Monstera deliciosa or Split Leaf Philodendron has been a favorite house plant for years – and with good reason.
 It’s wonderfully easy going, and freshens up any indoor corner.
 But, think ahead.
-The Monstera needs space – indoors or out, and it loves to climb.
+The Monstera deliciosa needs space – indoors or out, and it loves to climb.

-Many refer to the Monstera as the “Swiss Cheese” plant, due to its leaves’ large cut ribbons or holes.
-Interestingly, it’s believed leaves with large holes are more resistance to downpours or extreme weather, like hurricanes.
+Many refer to the Monstera plant as the “Swiss Cheese” plant, due to its leaves’ large cut ribbons or holes.
+Native to tropical climates, it’s believed that it’s large leaves with holes provides more resistance to downpours or extreme weather, like hurricanes.
 In addition, light levels that reach down onto the floor of a tropical rainforest (its native habitat) are quite low.
 Leaves with ribbons have a larger surface area to better capture what little light filters down.

-You usually won’t see any flowers when you keep the Monstera indoors, but if taken outdoors, it produces a beautiful flower that actually turns into a fruit.
+You usually won’t see any flowers when you keep it indoors, but if taken outdoors, it produces a beautiful flower that actually turns into a fruit.
 The fruits are edible and reminiscent in taste to pineapple-banana.
 The leaves of the plant, however, are toxic, if ingested.

-Ideal for warmer and stable temperatures, the Monstera does not require a lot of water and prefers indirect light.
+Ideal for warmer and stable temperatures, it does not require a lot of water and prefers indirect light.
 Too much sun can scorch the plant, and cause lack of perforations in the leaves.
 Well-draining soil is important, too.
-Indoors, a damp cloth or even a little dish soap and water can be used to keep the leaves clean.
+Indoors, a damp cloth or even a little dish soap and water can be used to keep the Monstera leaves clean.

-* Please note that our younger medium monsteras may only have leaves that are completely solid and have no slits or holes.
-As your plant baby grows the older and newer leaves will start to split and display fenestrations (holes) on the leaves.
+* Please note that the leaf on our younger medium Monsteras may be completely solid and have no slits or holes.
+As your Monstera plant baby grows the older and newer leaves will start to split and display fenestrations (holes) on the leaves.
 Large and Extra Large plants will display splitting in leaves.

-Native to the rainforest of Central America, Monstera deliciosa has become a sensation for its unique holes in its leaves.
+Native to the rainforest of Central America, the Monstera deliciosa has become a sensation for its unique holes in its leaves.
 Due to the distinctive leaves, many people have craved having this beautiful and easy houseplant to complete their home decor.
-As a result, the distinctive leaves have caused the Monstera deliciosa to earn the nickname “Swiss Cheese Plant.”
+As a result, the distinctive leaves have caused this plant to earn the nickname “Swiss Cheese Plant.”

 As the plant can naturally be found from southern Mexico to Panama, the name deliciosa, meaning “delicious,” comes from the edible fruit from the plant.
 Unfortunately, though, growing indoors doesn’t bode well for the fruit to grow.
 When the plant does produce fruit, the flavor is a mix between a banana and a pineapple.
 Unfortunately, the rest of the plant is toxic and can be harmful to pets.

-The best temperature suited for Monstera deliciosa is between 65 to 85 degrees Fahrenheit (18 to 30 degrees Celsius).
+The best temperature suited for this plant is between 65 to 85 degrees Fahrenheit (18 to 30 degrees Celsius).
 Avoid having the plant be in temperatures below 60 degrees Fahrenheit (15 degrees Celsius).